- Programs

 History, Legal Issues, and Support Systems in Special Education

-This course has been designed to help special education graduate students gain some of the critical assessment skills and knowledge they will need to be successful special education professionals.
-Determination of special education eligibility will provide a central focus for the course and will be organized around three course themes: 1) legal issues in assessment, 2) assessment instruments, procedures and practices, and 3) communication of assessment results.
+(Fall of 1st Year) This course has been designed to help special education graduate students gain some of the critical assessment skills and knowledge they will need to be successful special education professionals.
+Determination of special education eligibility will provide a central focus for the course and will be organized around three-course themes: 1) legal issues in assessment, 2) assessment instruments, procedures and practices, and 3) communication of assessment results.
 More broadly, students will learn the rules and regulations that drive their professional responsibilities relative to assessment, learn how to select and administer standardized tests accurately and ethically, and will become competent at leading the comprehensive evaluation process resulting in a comprehensive evaluation plan and report.

-Students will learn to develop and implement systemic and proactive procedures that address problem behavior in the building, classroom and individual student levels.
-Emphasis on creating or modifying learning environments and interactions that promotes social and academic achievement.
+(Spring of 1st Year) Students will learn to develop and implement systemic and proactive procedures that address problem behavior in the building, classroom and individual student levels.
+Emphasis on creating or modifying learning environments and interactions that promote social and academic achievement.
 Students will be required to perform a full functional behavior plan as part of this course requirement.

 Meeting the Instructional Needs of All Students: Moderate to Severe Disabilities